The Backwoodsman: Charlie Richie Jr.

-In Popular Culture
+In popular culture

 Charlie Richie Jr. is also a freelance outdoor unscripted TV producer who has worked in TV development for several production companies since 2012.
 An article titled “Rafting In Alaska” by Neil Eklund published in the July/August 2014 issue of The Backwoodsman was the inspiration for the show “Yukon River Run,” which was produced by Gurney Productions for the National Geographic Channel.
 It ran for one season, from July 20 through September 15, 2015.
 Richie Jr. was working with Gurney Productions, developing show concepts at that time.